-Since you already sell to retailers, sooner or later you’ll be mandated to RFID tag merchandise.
-It’s no secret that retailers with growing Omni-Channel initiatives see strong benefits with RFID from the DC to receiving to the back room, and the selling floor.
-But, did you know that every RBO (Retail Brand Owner) can also benefit from this empowering technology?
+If you sell to a major retailer, sooner or later you’ll be supplying RFID-tagged merchandise.
+It’s no secret that retailers with growing omni-channel initiatives see strong benefits with RFID from the DC to the back room and the selling floor.
+But did you know that every RBO (Retail Brand Owner) can also benefit from this empowering technology?

 When leading retailers publish their plans for implementing RFID, they roll it out by category and region.
 The buyer will send a letter informing you when to begin shipping goods with EPC-compliant RFID tags.
 Depending on the retailer, and your category, you will have a few choices on how to comply.
-If the roll out is partial, you can begin by tagging merchandise in your DC.
-Typically, this is done at a VAS (Value Add Station).
+If the rollout is partial, you can begin by tagging merchandise in your DC.
+Typically this is done at a VAS (Value Added Station).
 If the quantities of goods to be tagged represent a major portion of your sales, you may choose to have the products tagged at source.

 Tag – You’re It

 Too often, this is the minimum effort that suppliers expend to meet their retail customer RFID mandates.
 Operations folks are simply told to tag the goods and ship them to the correct DC.
 This “slap and ship” mentality is actually quite shortsighted.

-If you’re going to the expense and effort of tagging your merchandise, why not use the technology internally?
+If you’re going to the expense of tagging your merchandise, why not use the technology internally?
 Why not use it to improve your supply chain processes and improve your profitability?

 Retailers are adding product categories and rapidly expanding their RFID compliance mandates.
 In short, it’s full speed ahead.
 Some brand owners are shipping goods with EPC-compliant RFID tags, but not taking advantage of any of the benefits the technology offers.
 Being in that category can cost you thousands.